Tironensian Order: Founder

 The order, or congregation, of Tiron was founded in about 1106 by the Benedictine Bernard de Ponthieu, also known as Bernard d'Abbeville (1046–1117), born in a small village near Abbeville, Ponthieu.

 Tonsured at the Benedictine Abbey of Saint-Cyprien in Poitiers around the year 1070, Bernard left the order in 1101 when his nomination as abbot of Saint-Savin-sur-Gartempe was disapproved by Cluny and Pope Paschal II.
-From then on Bernard lived first as a hermit on the island of Chausey between Jersey and Saint-Malo.
+Bernard then lived as a hermit on the island of Chausey, between Jersey and Saint-Malo.

 Adelelmus of Flanders was a hermit at Saint-Nicolas in Maine.
 He joined Bernard on Chausey and under his guidance founded the nunnery of Monastery of Etival-en-Charnie.
 He then founded a monastery in honor of St. Nicholas for men.
 His relics are at Etival.

 Bernard next relocated to the woods of Craon, near Angers, with two other rigorist monks: Robert d'Arbrissel, future founder of the controversial Abbey of Fontevraud, and Vitalis de Mortain, later the founder of the Congregation of Savigny in 1113.
 Following the example of the Desert Fathers, all three men and their followers (men and women) lived detached from the world, in great poverty and strict penance.